peter88213/yw-cnv/docs/help-adv.md

-This will generate a new OpenDocument text document (odt) containing item descriptions that can be edited in Office Writer and written back to yWriter format.
+This will generate a new OpenDocument text document (odt) containing item descriptions that can be edited in Office Writer and written back to yw7 format.
 File name suffix is `_items`.

-You can write back the descriptions to the yWriter 7 project file with the [Export to yWriter](help#export-to-ywriter) command.
+You can write back the descriptions to the yw7 project file with the [Export to yw7](help#export-to-yw7) command.

 [Top of page](#top)